This post may contain affiliate links, view our disclosure policy.

-EASY PASTA RECIPE
+EASY GARLIC PARMESAN PASTA

-This my friends is without a doubt the most requested dinner at my house.
+This 20 minute easy garlic parmesan pasta is without a doubt the one recipe I make the most at my house.
 My kids eat the entire pound of pasta when I make this.
-Pair it with a green salad that’s loaded with their favorite veggies, and I am one happy momma cause they actually eat without a fight.
+Pair it with a green salad that’s loaded with their favorite veggies and I am one happy momma cause they actually eat without a fight.

-I always add a box of pasta and a wedge of parmesan cheese to my grocery list because if I just don’t feel like making dinner, or we’re running short on time then this easy parmesan pasta recipe will be made!
+I always add a box of pasta and a wedge of parmesan cheese to my grocery list because if I just don’t feel like making dinner, or we’re running short on time, then this easy parmesan pasta recipe will be made.

 – I always use the garlic paste that comes in the tube.
-You’ll find in the refrigerated produce area of the grocery store.
+You’ll find it in the refrigerated produce area of the grocery store.
 Super easy because you don’t have to get a cutting board out to peel garlic.
 Just squeeze it in and you’re done.

 – PLEASE use a parmesan cheese wedge and shred it yourself.
 It makes a huge difference.
 I would not recommend getting the pre-shredded parmesan cheese as it does not melt nicely into the sauce.
 You end up with a gritty sauce that is not smooth.
 A wedge of parmesan cheese is about the same price as the pre-shredded bagged stuff, so buy the wedge.